cboyda/LighthouseLabs/Project-SQL/starting_with_data.md

 | 1470063888 | GGOEGAAX0105     | Google Men's 100% Cotton Short Sleeve Hero Tee Black | Home/Apparel/Men's/ |

+** SPECIAL NOTE:
-NOTE: If the query includes a condition that the visitID must exist in the Analytics table as well, with this query:
+If the query includes a condition that the visitID must exist in the Analytics table as well, with the following query, then the results are drastically reduced:
 ```
 SELECT als.visitid, productSKU, v2ProductName as ProdName, v2ProductCategory as ProdCategory
 FROM all_sessions as als